Self-Imposed Traps

 Sitting in the comfort of our padded chair, we chide, “let go of the rice dumb monkey.”
 However, with all our magnificent brain power, we act with the same foolishness, chasing present pleasures, knowing the hurtful consequence but continuing to destroy our lives.
 We can’t let go of the rice.

-Adle Lynn warns that “this pattern of inertia caused by repeated hijackings can become rooted in a person’s behavior” (2004, p.
+Adele Lynn warns that this “pattern of inertia caused by repeated hijackings can become rooted in a person’s behavior” (Lynn, 2004, p.
 20).
 We get so used to failing to achieve goals, we self impose limitations.
 Basically, we trap ourselves in habits that effectively ruin opportunities for success.

 Whether it is a loaded needle, perpetual procrastination, or continuous angry exchanges with a spouse, we know these actions interfere with our rich desires for a better future.